 Selling a home

-You and anyone acting on your behalf, for example, an estate agent, must try to ensure that a certificate is available within 7 days of the property first being put on the market.
+You and anyone acting on your behalf, for example, an estate agent, must try to ensure that an EPC is available within 7 days of the property first being put on the market.

 From 9 January 2013, all sales advertisements for properties, for example, on the internet, in newspapers and magazines, or written material about the property, should show the EPC rating.